jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     pytest-watch

-* I can also use echo_ to add text to a file_, I use it to make the requirements file_ with `pytest-watch`_ as its text
+* I can also use echo_ to add text to a file_, I use it to make the requirements file_ with `pytest-watch`_ as what is inside it

   .. code-block:: shell